vieditcom/trado-googlemerchant-module/README.md

 http://www.example.com/google_merchant/feed.xml
 ```

-And you can submit the RSS format of the feed to Google at:
+And you can submit the RSS format of the feed to Google with the following url:

 ```
 http://www.example.com/google_merchant/feed.rss